AMEL7300 - Sumerian Daily Texts

 Description

-Reading literary texts in the Sumerian Language from ancient Mesopotamia.
+Reading administrative and economic texts in the Sumerian Language from ancient Mesopotamia.

 Course number only